percona/percona-postgresql-operator/source/faq.rst

 You can set additional namespace to be watched by the Operator as follows:

 #.
-First of all clean up the installer artefacts:
+First of all clean up the installer artifacts:

    .. code:: bash